-As discussed in Note 6, the Commission is a member of the New Jersey Counties Excess Joint Insurance Fund (the "CEL").
-The CEL is carrying the individual fund year surplus as unrestricted net position on the Statement of Net Position.
-The allocations of those funds attributed to the CEL's individual members are based on the member's percentage of assessments.
-The Commission's allocated share of surplus as of December 31, 2015 and 2014 was \$368,830 and \$245,491, respectively.
+As discussed in Note 6, the Commission is a member of the New Jersey Counties Excess Joint Insurance Fund.
+The NJCEJIF is carrying the individual fund year surplus as unrestricted net position on the Statement of Net Position.
+The allocations of those funds attributed to the NJCEJIF's individual members are based on the member's percentage of assessments.
+The Commission's allocated share of surplus as of December 31, 2016 and 2015 was \$743,967 and \$368,830, respectively.